Jeffreyjose29/Jeffreyjose29/README.md

 I have a particular interest in time series analysis/modelling and geospatial analysis.
 This includes many work with <a href="https://www.esri.com/en-us/arcgis/about-arcgis/overview" target="_blank">ESRI ArcGIS</a> and <a href="https://kepler.gl/" target="_blank">Kepler.gl</a> for showcasing prediction based results.
 I am a firm believer that an optimal use of data is one of the primary factors to the success of a business or organization. &nbsp;&nbsp;

-* 🎯 I'm currently focusing on: Building Concents Model Optimization for a New Zealand organziation. :new_zealand:👨‍💼 &nbsp;&nbsp;
+* 🎯 I'm currently focusing on: <a href="https://www.stats.govt.nz/information-releases/building-consents-issued-september-2021" target="_blank">Building Concents Model Optimization</a> for a New Zealand organziation. :new_zealand:👨‍💼 &nbsp;&nbsp;

 * 💬**Ask me about:** Java, Python, R, Database, Big Data, SQL, Power BI & Qlik, Databricks, Modelling & Optimization, Geospatial Analysis, Project Management, Scala.&nbsp;&nbsp;